OPS-E2E-PPE/VBA-Docs/excel/Concepts/Cells-and-Ranges/refer-to-cells-by-using-index-numbers.md

 keywords: vbaxl10.chm5204428
 f1_keywords:
 - vbaxl10.chm5204428
-ms.prod: excel
 ms.assetid: 5671563b-9a20-3124-58d9-cfa02fac5312
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Refer to Cells by Using Index Numbers

-You can use the  **Cells** property to refer to a single cell by using row and column index numbers.
+Use the **Cells** property to refer to a single cell by using row and column index numbers.
 This property returns a **Range** object that represents a single cell.
 In the following example, `Cells(6,1)` returns cell A6 on Sheet1.
 The **Value** property is then set to 10.

 ```vb